ASUS ProArt Display PA278QV 27" WQHD Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-ASUS ProArt Display PA278QV 27" WQHD Monitor excels if you value factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+ASUS ProArt Display PA278QV 27" WQHD Monitor is the better choice if you prioritize factory calibrated and calman verified for excellent color accuracy (delta e < 2) out of the box.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.4★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure